JonathanBengtsson/AdditiveSynthesizer/README.md

 # AdditiveSynthesizer
 Hobby project.
 Virtual additive synthesizer using the Win32 API.

-Uses additive synthesis, includes a reverb effect, a sequencer and support for MIDI keyboards.
+Uses additive synthesis.
+Includes a reverb effect, a sequencer and support for MIDI keyboards.

 When building the application, link the following: user32.lib